Compound Adjectives in English

 Have you noticed that when describing something, you often use two or more words together to form a single phrase?
 Those two or more words are called compound adjectives, and they are an integral part of English.

-In this reference, we will discuss what is a compound adjective, see some examples of how to use them in sentences, and provide a handy compound adjective list for you to learn!
+In this article, we will discuss what a compound adjective is, see some examples of how to use them in sentences, and provide a handy compound adjective list for you to learn!

-Compound adjectives definition: “two or more words that are used together to form a single phrase that functions as an adjective.”
+Compound adjectives definition: it's typically two words that are used together to form a single phrase that functions as an adjective.”

 They can be formed by combining nouns, verbs, adverbs, or other adjectives.
-For example, the phrase "single-minded" is a compound adjective formed by combining the adjective "single" and the noun "mind."
+For example, the phrase "single-minded" is a compound adjective formed by combining two adjectives, "single" and "mind."
 Compound adjectives help us add more detail to a sentence and make it more descriptive.

 Compound adjectives are usually placed directly before the noun they are describing.
 For example, the sentence "She is a big-hearted person" uses the compound adjective "big-hearted" to describe the person.